 Interactive Java Tutorial

 In practice, it is difficult to achieve numerical aperture values above 0.95 with dry objectives.
 Figure 1 illustrates a series of light cones derived from objectives of varying focal length and numerical aperture.
 As the light cones grow larger, the angular aperture (α) increases from 7° to 60°, with a resulting increase in the numerical aperture from 0.12 to 0.87, nearing the limit when air is utilized as the imaging medium.
-Higher numerical apertures can be obtained by increasing the imaging medium refractive index (n) between the specimen and the objective front lens.
-Microscope objectives are now available that allow imaging in alternative media such as water (refractive index = 1.33), glycerin (refractive index = 1.47), and immersion oil (refractive index = 1.51).
+Higher numerical apertures can be obtained by increasing the imaging medium refractive index (n) between the specimen and the objective front lens (see Figure 2).
+Microscope objectives are available in a variety of immersion-media types including water (refractive index = 1.33), glycerin (refractive index = 1.47), and oil (refractive index = 1.51).
 As shown in Figure 2, oil immersion objectives (green) have higher numerical apertures than water (blue) or air (dry; red).
 The numerical aperture of an objective is also dependent, to a certain degree, upon the amount of correction for optical aberration.

 Highly corrected objectives tend to have much larger numerical apertures for the respective magnification as illustrated in Figure 2 (compare Apochromat to Fluorite and Achromat) and Table 1 below.
 If we take a series of typical 10x objectives as an example, we see that for flat-field corrected plan objectives, numerical aperture increases correspond to enhanced correction for chromatic and spherical aberration: plan achromat, N.A. = 0.25; plan fluorite, N.A. = 0.30; and plan apochromat, N.A. = 0.45 (Table 1).
 Figure 2 also includes non-Plan corrected objectives lenses within each category of Achromat, Fluor and Apochromat.

-This feature of increasing numerical aperture across an increasing optical correction factor in a series of objectives of similar magnification holds true throughout the range of magnifications as shown in Table 1.
+This feature of increasing numerical aperture across an increasing optical correction factor in a series of objectives of similar magnification holds true throughout the range of magnifications as shown in Table 1 and Figure 2.
 Most manufacturers strive to ensure that their objectives have the highest correction and numerical aperture that is possible for each class of objective.

 Numerical Aperture versus Optical Correction